binhphamthanh/ComfyUI-Align/README.md

 - Legibility problems where node titles or panel parameters become hard to read (especially with high-brightness or over-saturated colors)
 - Ugly visual dissonance between parameter backgrounds and panel colors, creating aesthetically unbearable nodes

-That's why this plugin's color management only changes the title bar background - making different nodes instantly distinguishable while maintaining workflow cleanliness.
+That's why this plugin's color management by default only changes the title bar background - making different nodes instantly distinguishable while maintaining workflow cleanliness.
 This design was inspired by Blender's approach.
+However, you can still configure how colors are applied in the settings:
+- **Apply color to node panel (background)**
+- **Apply color to node header** - (enabled by default)

 <div align="left">
   <p>